songxiaoyu/iProFun/README.md

     pair),
 -   betas (Coefficient estimate for predictors),
 -   betas_se (Coefficent SE for predictors),
--   sigma2 (Regrssion error terms for predictors),
+-   sigma2 (Regression error terms for predictors),
 -   dfs (Regression degrees of freedom for predictors),
 -   v_g ((X^T X)^-1 projection on predictors).
 Each of the element
     contains a sublist, which stores the corresponding results for each